-Rincon, located north of Kralendijk, is the island’s oldest settlement and cultural mecca, making a visit here one of the 5 Best Things to Do in Bonaire on a Cruise.
+Rincon, also located north of Kralendijk, is the island’s oldest settlement and cultural mecca.
 Rincon was once the home of the Spanish settlers and slaves brought from Africa.
-Today, it offers historical walking tours to allow visitors to stroll back in time and explore the rich history and culture of this city.
+Today, it offers historical walking tours to allow visitors to explore the rich history and culture of this city.
 Be sure to stop by the Mangazina di Rei cultural park and learning center for more insight into this city.

-The Cadushy Distillery, founded in 2009, is the only distillery on Bonaire, located in the capital city of Rincon.
-During your visit to the distillery, you will learn how the only liqueur created from cacti is made and of course, be able to sample some for yourself as you relax in the tasting garden.
-The Cadushy Distillery is open Monday, Wednesday, and Friday 10am-5pm with no entrance fee.
+The Cadushy Distillery, founded in 2009, is the only distillery on Bonaire.
+It is located in the city of Rincon.
+During your visit to the distillery, you will learn how the only liqueur created from cacti is made.
+Of course, you will also be able to sample some for yourself as you relax in the tasting garden.
 What better way to experience Bonaire than to taste the local flavor?

-Boca Onima is a natural grotto and cave located nearby Rincon, which was inhabited by the island’s natives, the Arawaks.
+Boca Onima is a natural grotto and cave located nearby Rincon, which was inhabited by the island’s natives.
 Here, you can see cave drawings and inscriptions in a one of a kind art gallery of the Arawaks.
 These still undeciphered writings within Boca Onima are definitely worth a slight detour during your visit to Rincon.

 Have you visited Bonaire on a cruise?
 If so, what are your favorite things to do on the island?
-Drop us an anchor below to tell us about your experiences in Bonaire and help other cruisers decide what they should do while visiting the island.
+Drop us an anchor below to tell us about your experiences in Bonaire.